radio-astro-tools/spectral-cube/README.md

 =====

 This package aims to facilitate the reading, writing, manipulation, and analysis of spectral data cubes.
+More information is available in the documentation, avaliable [online at readthedocs.org](http://spectral-cube.rtfd.org).

 Credits
 =======